-We will consider why this topic has been identified in the new GCSE as a separate content area and why proportional reasoning is so important in mathematics through all key stages.
+Roger will consider why the topic of 'ratio, proportion and rates of change' has been identified in the new GCSE as a separate content area and why proportional reasoning is so important in mathematics through all key stages

 Roger has been a qualified maths teacher for 42 years.
 He was head of mathematics in three very different schools with a track record of improving outcomes for students.
 He also spent 11 years as a maths consultant/education officer with the East Riding of Yorkshire Authority, developing teaching and learning through demonstration lessons and coaching.
 Now semi-retired, he works supporting both primary and secondary teaching maths and serves as an AQA maths advocate.

 Join us for an interactive, stimulating session focussing on greater depth in mathematics.

 You will be fully involved working on developing conceptual rather than procedural understanding.

 You will engage in solving problems, each one at various levels and experience how representations support children’s understanding, reasoning and making connections.
 Each problem will be approached in multiple ways and we will look at how to use manipulatives and the CPA approach to demonstrate understanding and greater depth.